gvellut/airplay_audio_revert/README.md

 make
 ```

-**Note:** The build process uses a code signing certificate named `My Swift Dev Cert`.
+**Note:** The build process uses a code signing certificate named `My Swift Dev Cert` (by default).
+If you already have a code signing certificate (official Apple or self-signed), you can update the name in `app_config.env`, variable `SIGNING_CERT`.
-If you do not have this certificate, you must create one in your Keychain.
+If you do not have a signing certificate, you need to create one in your Keychain.
-Follow [How to create code signing certificate in macOS](https://www.simplified.guide/macos/keychain-cert-code-signing-create) for a quick walkthrough.
+Follow [How to create code signing certificate in macOS](https://www.simplified.guide/macos/keychain-cert-code-signing-create) for a quick walkthrough of creating a self-signed certificate (for local use).

 ## Install